amplitude/amplitude-dev-center/docs/data/sdks/flutter/migration.md

 ## Dependencies

-Go to the pubspec.yaml file and update the dependency.
+Open `pubspec.yaml` and update the dependency:

 ```diff
 dependencies: